 4. Open a business bank account

 Keeping your business finances separate from your personal finances will make tax time much less stressful.
-There are a number of institutions you can turn to for opening your business account(s), but it may just make sense to use the same bank you use for personal banking.
+There are a number of institutions you can turn to for opening your business account(s), so don’t be afraid to shop around for the best fit for your needs.

 Again, speaking to a professional can be a big help in this step.
 Consider searching for a local or online accountant who can help you make the most informed decisions when it comes to opening your business accounts.